-You’re back at work after cancer treatment — or maybe nearly done with treatment and working part-time.
-You’re understandably eager to get back to “normal.”
+You’re back at work after cancer treatment — or maybe you’re nearly done with treatment and working part-time.
+Either way, you’re likely eager to get back to “normal.”
 But if you’ve had chemotherapy (or even if you haven’t), you may notice your concentration, memory or other work skills aren’t quite up to par.
 This mental fog isn’t your imagination.
 It’s called “chemo brain.”
 Experts actually prefer the term “cognitive dysfunction associated with chemotherapy” or “post-chemo brain,” to more accurately describe it.

 What Is Chemo Brain?

-By whatever name, if you have it, you know it: memory lapses, difficulty remembering details, lack of concentration, inability to multi-task the way you once were, problems remembering names or spelling common words, inability to think as fast as you once did or difficulty remembering the steps of tasks you once performed easily.
+By whatever name, if you have it, you know it: memory lapses, difficulty remembering details, lack of concentration, inability to multi-task the way you once did, problems remembering names or spelling common words, inability to think as fast as you used to or difficulty remembering the steps of tasks you once performed easily.

 Exactly how it occurs isn’t certain, but some experts suspect some chemotherapy drugs may slip past the “blood brain barrier,” which separates chemicals that belong in the brain from those that do not, and adversely affect cognitive skills.

-While experts say they have a lot to learn about chemo brain, they do agree that it’s a real condition, not your imagination.
-Research suggests it may linger after treatment.
+While experts say they have a lot to learn about chemo brain, they do agree that it’s a real condition — and research suggests it may linger after treatment is completed.
 The treatment itself may impact nerve and brain function, and those effects may be complicated by the stress of coping with your cancer diagnosis and the fatigue from dealing with related issues and an overloaded schedule.
 Some people may be more genetically vulnerable to chemo brain than others.